shatvl/chattermill-test-app/README.md

 1.  **Start developing.**

     Navigate into your new site’s directory and start it up.
+    PS: Not a good practice to store .env in git, but it's simplier to test task :)

     ```shell
     cd ./chattermill-test-app